Dimension-agnostic inference using cross U-statistics: One-sample Gaussian covariance testing

 We start by exploring the asymptotic null distribution of $T_{\mathrm{cov}}$.
 Following a similar strategy used in Section~\ref{Section: Mean Testing}, we consider a conditional Berry--Esseen bound \citep[Theorem 1.1 of][]{bentkus1996berry} as

-where $C>0$ is an absolute constant and we write $P_0 = N(0,I)$ throughout this section.
+where $C>0$ is an absolute constant and we write $P_{0} = N(0,I)$ throughout this section.
 Therefore $T_{\mathrm{cov}}$ approximates the normal distribution as long as the right-hand side of the bound~\eqref{Eq: BE bound for covariance} decreases to zero as $m_1 \rightarrow \infty$.
 In this application, it is more convenient to deal with the fourth moment rather than the third moment and thus we work with

-which is a consequence of conditional Jensen's inequality.
+which is a consequence of the Cauchy--Schwarz inequality.
 After a careful moment analysis under the Gaussian assumption detailed in the proof of Proposition~\ref{Proposition: BE bound for T2}, we can obtain a simple upper bound for the scaled fourth moment~(\ref{Eq: BE bound for covariance 2}):

 In fact, the above bound holds over a broad class of distributions, including a Gaussian distribution as a special case, but with a larger constant factor.
-This, along with the Berry--Esseen bound (\ref{Eq: BE bound for covariance}), implies that $T_{\mathrm{cov}}$ has a Gaussian limiting distribution uniformly over the class for which bound~(\ref{Eq: Sufficient condition for Normality}) holds up to a contant factor.
-We formally state the result below. \begin{proposition}[Berry--Esseen bound for $T_{\mathrm{cov}}$] Consider the class of distributions $\mathcal{P}_{0,n,\mathrm{cov}}$ defined in Definition~\ref{Definition: covariance model}.
+This, along with the Berry--Esseen bound (\ref{Eq: BE bound for covariance}), implies that $T_{\mathrm{cov}}$ has a Gaussian limiting distribution uniformly over the class for which bound~(\ref{Eq: Sufficient condition for Normality}) holds up to a constant factor.
+We formally state the result below. \begin{proposition}[Berry--Esseen bound for $T_{\mathrm{cov}}$] Consider the class of distributions $\mathcal{P}_{0,d,\mathrm{cov}}$ defined in Definition~\ref{Definition: covariance model}.
 Then there exists a constant $C > 0$ such that

 \end{proposition} The above result later yields dimension-agnostic inference in Proposition~\ref{Proposition: Uniform type I and II error control of the covariance test}.
 Proposition~\ref{Proposition: BE bound for T2} shows that the studentized statistic~$T_{\mathrm{cov}}$ has a Gaussian limiting distribution as $m_1 \rightarrow \infty$.
 Similar to Theorem~\ref{Theorem: unconditional BE Bound}, this asymptotic guarantee is independent of the assumption on $d$ and $m_2$.
 Furthermore its convergence rate is of the same order as the usual sum of i.i.d.~random variables.
 In contrast, we note that the Berry--Esseen bound for $U_{\mathrm{cov}}$ \citep{cai2013optimal}: